-3D Printers (3DP)
+3D Printers

-3D printers utilize a technology similar to inkjet printers and they provide object production by spraying particles of the powdered base material in the production platform onto a binder molecule surface.11
+3D printers (3DP) utilize a technology similar to inkjet printers and they provide object production by spraying particles of the powdered base material in the production platform onto a binder molecule surface.11

-Powder Bed Fusion (PBF)
+Powder Bed Fusion

-This method melts and fuses the powder particles on the production platform using thermal energy produced by a laser or electron source.28 There are now three different PBF technology types: electron beam melting (EBM), selective laser melting (SLM), and selective laser sintering (SLS).
-There are differences between these three PBF techniques in terms of factors like melting temperature, energy source, energy power, thermal conductivity, room conditions, temperature to be reached, layer thickness, structure orientation, and particles.19
+This method melts and fuses powdered particles onto a production platform using thermal energy produced by a laser or electron source.28 There are now three different powder bed fusion (PBF) technology types: electron beam melting (EBM), selective laser melting (SLM), and selective laser sintering (SLS).
+There are differences between these three PBF techniques in terms of factors such as melting temperature, energy source, energy power, thermal conductivity, room conditions, temperature to be reached, layer thickness, structure orientation, and particles.19

-Selective Laser Sintering (SLS): This technique uses laser energy from carbon dioxide (CO2) and neodymium-doped ytrium alumunium garnet (Nd-YAG) lasers to fuse plastic, ceramic or glass particles.
+Selective laser sintering: This technique uses laser energy from carbon dioxide (CO_2) and neodymium-doped yttrium aluminum garnet lasers to fuse plastic, ceramic or glass particles.

-Selective Laser Melting (SLM): The SLM technique can be considered a variation derived from SLS as the same steps are applied in both techniques, but the main difference is that SLM completely melts the powder particles with the powerful laser beam to create fully dense metallic models.29 The most common laser used in SLM technology is the CO2 laser.^{19,30} marketed in 2006, produces by melting the metal layer by layer using electron beams in a high vacuum.29 EBM has the ability to process brittle materials that generally cannot be processed by SLM.31
+Selective laser melting: The SLM technique can be considered a variation derived from SLS as the same steps are applied in both techniques, but the main difference is that SLM completely melts the powdered particles with the powerful laser beam to create fully dense metallic models.29 The most common laser used in SLM technology is the CO, laser.^{19,30}

+Electron beam melting: Selective EBM is an additive manufacturing technique used in the production of metal components.
+This technology, which was first marketed in 2006, produces an object by melting a metal layer by layer using electron beams in a high vacuum.29 EBM has the ability to process brittle materials which generally cannot be processed by SLM.31